AndreyVolkovBI/DataAnalysis/README.md

 <img src="media/task1/c_pca_equation.png" width="400">
 </div>

+In this equation the first parameter is the average vector represented as image for all of the 256 variables.
+The v1 - eigenvector for PC1 and v2 - eigenvector for PC2.
+So, it is a graphical interpretation of the new parameter (λ).

 Let us create function that has a parameter with vector and creates an image
 ~~~r
 makeImage <- function(vector) {